Skip to main content

 ]

-3. Output Token Limitation: Always use the max_tokens parameter to prevent excessively long and costly responses.
-Set a reasonable limit based on your expected output.
+3. Output Token Limitation : Always use the max_tokens parameter to avoid excessively long and costly responses.
+Set a reasonable limit based on your expectations.

 # Request a summary of up to 100 words.